 Helpful hints on interior semi truck cleaning:

-- Carpets- Vacuum will give the biggest help in cleaning the interior of your truck.
+- Carpets- Vacuum gives the biggest help in interior cleaning for trucks.
 Using the hose attachment, vacuum the floor, including the area beneath the seats.
 Spread some baking soda on the carpet when you vacuum your car.

 - Windows- Clean all the windows using a window cleaner.
 A newspaper and a paper towel can also be a cleaner.
 But for tinted windows, a newspaper and a paper towel are not helpful since they might destroy the tint.
 Filmy windows and mirrors can obscure your view of the road.

 - Wipe Down- By using a damp cloth, you can easily wipe down your interior, getting rid of dust and other fine particles; preparing the interior for treatment.
 Spray a small amount of non abrasive cleaner on a towel or rag and gently wipe the dashboard, door handles and all vinyl parts.
 Allow to air dry.